tx0c/svelte-site/routes/blog/zusocial-hacker-house-istanbul-summary.md

 The two-week long ZuSocial Hacker House held in Istanbul, in synergy with ZuConnect, the event brought together expertise from DWeb, innovative experiments from Web3, and lessons learned from physical public spaces.
 The focus was to ask the right questions and pave the way for a new kind of public infrastructure in the digital world.

-Co-organized by communities of Matters Lab, Mask Network and Social Layer, we’d like to send gratitude to our sponsors:[iExec](https://iex.ec/), [Web3MQ](https://www.web3mq.com/), [Base](https://base.org/), [Litentry](https://www.litentry.com/), and [L2Scan](https://twitter.com/l2scan).
+Co-organized by communities of Matters Lab, Mask Network and Social Layer, Zuzalu and DWeb, we’d like to send gratitude to our sponsors:[iExec](https://iex.ec/), [Web3MQ](https://www.web3mq.com/), [Base](https://base.org/), [Litentry](https://www.litentry.com/), and [L2Scan](https://twitter.com/l2scan).
 This event stands as a beacon for future explorations in decentralized social infra, illuminating the power of community, collaboration, and innovation in shaping a more decentralized and user-empowered digital future.

 ### More stories of ZuSocial: